Toddler in doorway of new affordable home.

 Fannie Mae and Freddie Mac are government-sponsored home mortgage companies.
 The U.S. Congress created these institutions to inject liquidity into the country’s mortgage system by purchasing and guaranteeing mortgages.

-Together, they work to help boost low-income citizens’ access to affordable housing.
-In particular, their HomeReady® and Home Possible® mortgage programs may benefit you if you are looking to build wealth by owning a home.
+Together, they work to help boost access to affordable housing for citizens with low income.
+In particular, their HomeReady® and Home Possible® mortgage programs may benefit you if you’re looking to build wealth by owning a home.
+These loan programs offer some flexibility to eligible borrowers.
+Let’s take a look at some of the specifics.

 Freddie Mac BorrowSmart® AccessSM

 For a great many people, the biggest obstacle to homeownership is coming up with the money for a down payment.
-Freddie Mac BorrowSmart Access looks to provide down payment assistance to eligible clients who purchase their main home in a qualifying county in one of 10 eligible MSAs:
+Freddie Mac BorrowSmart Access looks to provide down payment assistance to eligible clients who purchase their primary residence in certain qualified counties.
+Check the Freddie Mac BorrowSmart Access income and property eligibility tool to determine whether you qualify for this assistance program.

 Beyond where you live, this program also has the following requirements: